 - The notification and response of the victim.

-How do you Apply for Diversion?
+How do you Apply for a Diversion Program in Georgia?

 Some courts require people to hire an attorney before they can participate in a diversion program.
 The prosecutor is the person who will decide whether or not pretrial diversion is an appropriate option and an attorney will often work with them to negotiate out the details.
 Some prosecutors refuse to discuss diversion programs with offenders who try and represent themselves.
 Neither the prosecutor nor the judge can give legal advice, so it is important to hire someone to help you through the process.